Automated Visual Inspection Software

 The decision-making part of the AVI system is based on machine learning methods.
 In order to learn how to distinguish between normal and defective objects, it needs a large dataset of possible variations in their appearance.
-Having enough data to train this machine learning algorithm, we can ensure its ability to make accurate decisions.
+Having enough data to train the machine learning algorithm, we can ensure its ability to make accurate decisions.

-Recognizing features and objects may be difficult if they have a very small size (such as PCA components) or melt into background (a grey caption on a grey background).
+Recognizing features and objects may be difficult if they have a very small size (such as PCA components) or melt into the background (a grey caption on a grey background).

-Depending on the task, our specialists will select the most appropriate techniques to enhance the image and extract valuable information.
+Depending on the task, our specialists will implement advanced image preprocessing, segmentation and feature extraction techniques to machine vision software to enhance the image and extract valuable information.

 Changes in the illumination affect the resulting images creating new lines and disguising existing ones.